jake-knerr/chess/README.md

 1. Write the defining class rule.
 1. Write the fragment and extension classes if the order they appear in the HTML structure.
 1. Write the state classes below the fragments/extensions.

+#### When to create extensions or state rules, or a composite:

+When the proposed styles are strongly related to a particular parent component and make only minor changes, create an extension for the parent component.

+For example, since a rule that positions component A inside a particular container component B is strongly related to the container component and only makes minor styling changes, an extension rule for parent B is appropriate.

+Otherwise, create a state rule for the styled component or a new composite component.

+#### When to create state rules or create a composite:

+If a rule is dynamic and applied indeterminately — it could be due to user interaction like a click — then a state is appropriate.

+If there are multiple rules, or if the rules effectively create a fundamentally different component, create a composite.

 **[⬆ Table of Contents](#toc)**